 We should send Oracle a cake with the Ask Toolbar on it.

 — Tim Barrett (@timbarrett) January 24, 2018

 So that’s what was wrong with Java in the past, but what about recently?

-In October 2017, Veracode found that 88 percent of Java applications contain at least one vulnerable component.
+In October 2017, Veracode found [No Longer Available] that 88 percent of Java applications contain at least one vulnerable component.
 In early 2016, Oracle announced that even the Java installer was vulnerable.
 If an attacker placed a DLL file with a specific name in your Downloads folder, it would trigger an infection when you ran the Java installer.
 And in general, due to Java’s popularity, you would only need to visit a compromised website that took advantage of your outdated copy of Java to be infected.

 While this means that Java is far from safe, there’s good news, too.
 In early 2016, Oracle announced that it plans to deprecate the Java browser plugin (which is the source of most problems) in JDK 9, which is available now.
 Modern browsers have left Java behind, too.
 Chrome dropped support for Java in late 2015, and Firefox stopped supporting it in early 2017.
 Microsoft’s Edge browser, included with Windows 10, doesn’t support Java at all.

 This means that if you really need to use Java in a browser, you’ll have to stick with Internet Explorer.

 Since Java is dropping off in popularity, what’s taken its place as the most insecure desktop software?

 Flexera’s latest data, from Q1 2017, reveals that 7.8% of programs on the average PC have reached the end of their life.
 It ranks the top 10 most exposed programs, based on market share multiplied by percentage of users who aren’t patched: